joanne-cmd/simple-webapp-flask/README.md

 The Flask API is designed to handle basic web requests, offering endpoints for interacting with users or retrieving data.
 It is built to be scalable and efficient, making it suitable for integration into larger applications or microservices.

-### Getting Started
-1. Fork then clone the repository
-2. step up Docker and Kubernetes ensure there are well installed to avoid complication
-3. Configure your github secrets, in the setting add  secret for DOCKER_USERNAME  and DOCKER_PASSWORD

 ### Containerization